M1941 Johnson machine gun: Deployment

 Johnson sold small quantities of the Johnson LMG to the U.S. Army and Marine Corps.

-During World War 2, Allied special forces demanded a more portable, lighter, more accurate automatic rifle that provided the equivalent stopping power of the American BAR.
+During World War II, Allied special forces demanded a more portable, lighter, more accurate automatic rifle that provided the equivalent stopping power of the American BAR.
 As a result, this machine gun was adapted as the BAR replacement for commandos operating behind Axis lines.
 The First Special Service Force commandos, raised jointly with men from both Canada and the United States (the famous Devil's Brigade), traded the Marine Corps 125 of the new Johnson light machine guns for plastic explosives.
 They were used in lieu of BARs, but as they wore out and were lost in combat they were replaced by BARs.

-The Johnson LMG was used by the Philippine Army and Philippine Constabulary during World War II under the Japanese Military Occupation from 1942 to 1945 and post-war from 1945 to 1960s including during the Hukbalahap Rebellion (1946-1954) and by the Philippine Expeditionary Forces to Korea (PEFTOK) from 1950-1955.
+The Johnson LMG was used by the Philippine Army and Philippine Constabulary during World War II under the Japanese Military Occupation from 1942 to 1945 and post-war from 1945 to 1960s including during the Hukbalahap Rebellion (1946–1954) and by the Philippine Expeditionary Forces to Korea (PEFTOK) from 1950–1955.

-Shortly after the 1948 Arab-Israeli War, the predecessor of the Israel Defense Forces, Haganah, developed a close copy of the Johnson, the Dror, in both .303 British and 7.92×57mm Mauser.
+Shortly after the 1948 Arab–Israeli War, the predecessor of the Israel Defense Forces, Haganah, developed a close copy of the Johnson, the Dror, in both .303 British and 7.92×57mm Mauser.
 Israeli forces found the Dror unreliable as it was prone to jam from sand and dust ingress, and the weapon was discontinued after a brief period of service.
 Ernesto "Che" Guevara notably used a Johnson in the Cuban Revolution.

 Aftermath

 Melvin Johnson continued to develop small arms.
 In 1955, he was asked to assist Fairchild/ArmaLite in (unsuccessfully) promoting Eugene Stoner's AR-10 rifle with the U.S. Department of Defense, then with ArmaLite and Colt's Manufacturing Company as an advocate for the AR-15.
 Armalite relied heavily on Johnson's efforts and the AR-15 used a similar bolt design to the M1941 Johnson.
-One of Johnson's last postwar firearms ventures was a 5.7 mm-caliber version of the M1 carbine, aka 'the Spitfire'.
+One of Johnson's last postwar firearms ventures was a 5.7 mm-caliber version of the M1 carbine, 'the Spitfire'.